Active Substance: febuxostat

 How is Adenuric used?

-The recommended dose of Adenuric is 80 mg once a day.
-This usually reduces blood uric-acid levels within two weeks, but the dose can be increased to 120 mg once a day if blood uric-acid levels remain high (above 6 mg per decilitre) after two to four weeks.
+For the treatment of long-term hyperuricaemia, the recommended dose of Adenuric is 80 mg once a day.
+This usually reduces blood uric acid levels within two weeks, but the dose can be increased to 120 mg once a day if blood uric acid levels remain high (above 6 mg per decilitre) after two to four weeks.
 Attacks of gout can still occur during the first few months of treatment, so it is recommended that patients take other medicines to prevent attacks of gout for at least the first six months of treatment with Adenuric.
 Adenuric treatment should not be stopped if an attack of gout occurs.

 How does Adenuric work?

 The active substance in Adenuric, febuxostat, reduces the formation of uric acid.
 It works by blocking an enzyme called xanthine oxidase, which is needed to make uric acid in the body.
 By reducing the production of uric acid, Adenuric can reduce levels of uric acid in the blood and keep them low, stopping crystals from building up.
 This can reduce the symptoms of gout.
-Keeping uric-acid levels low for long enough can also shrink tophi.
+Keeping uric acid levels low for long enough can also shrink tophi.
+In patients who are on chemotherapy a reduction in uric acid levels is expected to reduce the risk of tumour lysis syndrome.

 How has Adenuric been studied?

-Adenuric has been studied in two main studies involving a total of 1,834 patients with hyperuricaemia and gout.
+For the treatment of hyperuricaemia and gout, Adenuric has been studied in two main studies involving a total of 1,834 patients.
 The first study, carried out in 1,072 patients, compared three doses of Adenuric (80, 120 and 240 mg once a day) with placebo (a dummy treatment) and allopurinol (another medicine used to treat hyperuricaemia).
 The study lasted six months.
 The second study compared two doses of Adenuric (80 and 120 mg once a day) with allopurinol over one year in 762 patients.

 What benefit has Adenuric shown during the studies?

-Adenuric was more effective than allopurinol and placebo in reducing blood uric-acid levels.
+Adenuric was more effective than allopurinol and placebo in treating hyperuricaemia by reducing blood uric acid levels.
 In the first study, 48% of the patients taking 80 mg Adenuric once a day (126 out of 262) and 65% of the patients taking 120 mg once a day (175 out of 269) had levels of uric acid below 6 mg/dl in the final three measurements.
 This was compared with 22% of the patients taking allopurinol (60 out of 268) and none of the 134 patients taking placebo.
 Similar results were seen in the second study after a year.

 What is the risk associated with Adenuric?